jiyadkhan10/FAST-Resources/README.md

 # Description

-Lectures of Differnet Courses that I have Studied in Fast During the Period of 2019 to 2023. <br />
+Lectures of Differnet Courses that I have Studied in FAST NUCES During the Period of 2019 to 2023. <br />

 # Courses